jhsware/nix-infra/README.md

 registry --> ingress : img/pkg
 ```

-### Service Overview
+### Service Topology

-The cluster has a simple topology with three layers.
-Only the ingress layer
-is exposed to the outside world.
+The cluster has three layers.
+Only the ingress layer is exposed to the outside world.

 ```mermaid
 stateDiagram